Anuj-Kanada/Usefull-Linux-command/README.md

 - tail - Return the specified number of lines from the bottom
 - diff - Find the difference between two files
 - cmp - Allows you to check if two files are identical
+- comm - Combines the functionality of diff and cmp
 -